orbitalci/orbital/questions_and_notes.md

 ## done:
-~~- GOTTA FIGURE OUT WHAT TO DO ABOUT HANDLING SSH KEYS~~
+~~- don't create webhook unless they have an ocelot.yaml file~~ ~~- set environment properties that are always avilable on a build container~~ ~~- GOTTA FIGURE OUT WHAT TO DO ABOUT HANDLING SSH KEYS~~
     ~~- take in a private key via command line for an account name~~ ~~- add nexus to infra~~